Board of Directors Bios - Families USA Skip to Main Content

 Earlier in his career, Mr. Douglas worked for the San Mateo County Health Department in California, as a research associate at the Urban Institute, and as a VISTA volunteer.
 He received his Master of Public Policy and Master of Public Health from the University of California, Berkeley.

-Mr. Douglas joined the Board in 2023 and is a member of the Strategic Planning Committee, the Governance Committee, and the Program Committee.
+Mr. Douglas joined the Board in 2023.
+He is the Vice Chair of the Board and a member of the Executive Committee, Strategic Planning Committee, Governance Committee, and Program Committee.

 Rushika Fernandopulle